Thekorede/printf/README.md

 14. The flood of print has turned reading into a process of gulping rather than savoring

 ## Done by:
-printf group project done by me and my partner Olamiposi Fasina.
+printf group project done by Akorede Hassan and Olamiposi Fasina.